University of Texas at Austin, Austin, Texas

 Research Assistant, School of Journalism (June 2003 – 2007)

 - Assist in the development and implementation of large-scale, longitudinal research project on online newspapers.

-Data-driven journalism, sensor journalism, mobile journalism, multimedia reporting, online journalism, international reporting, international communication, global journalism, web publishing and design, entrepreneurial journalism, and research methods.
+Data-driven journalism, spatial journalism, sensor journalism, mobile journalism, multimedia reporting, online journalism, international reporting, international communication, global journalism, web publishing and design, entrepreneurial journalism, and research methods.

-Online journalism, media sociology, news production, international communication, group communication, multimedia journalism, data journalism, online learning, distance learning curriculum development, and mobile technologies.
+Online journalism, spatial journalism, media sociology, news production, international communication, group communication, multimedia journalism, data journalism, online learning, distance learning curriculum development, and mobile technologies.

 Editorial Board Experience